 We take our dance "On the Road."

-Our spring theme is Creation!
+May 2019, Our theme was Creation!
 Each of our classes is a part of one of the seven first days.
 With Urban dance, teeny Baby Ballerinas, Musical Theater class, and Women's Worshipful Dance, this will be varied and creative!
-We'll be sharing Creation at Solstice Retirement, Collinwood Nursing Home, and with friends and family at Grace Church Frisco on May 17th, 2019 at 7pm.
-Admission will be $3.
+We shared Creation at Solstice Retirement, Collinwood Nursing Home, and with friends and family at Grace Church Frisco.

 In December, 2018, we shared all of our Incarnation Dances at nursing homes.
 We gave our Monday dances to Arbor Hills Memory Care, and our Tuesday dances to Collinwood Nursing Home.
 The Ministry Team visited Prairie Estates Nursing Home also.

 At Grace Church Frisco on April 20th, 2018 at 7pm we danced Passover Us - a dance program explaining the meaning and application of God's acts thousands of years ago in Egypt.
 65 dancers from age 3 to 18 demonstrated through ballet and urban with some live music what God did and how we are still enslaved to sin today, but by the blood of the Lamb, death can pass over us as well.
 We danced this program at Cottonwood Retirement as well.
 In December and February we danced at Collinwood Nursing home, presenting both Passover Us, and Love.